 Where MLB.TV shines the most is in its live and on-demand game viewing experience.
 Before pressing play, you get to choose whether you want to watch the home or away broadcast.
 That’s important if you want the commentators “on your side.”

 The MLB.TV media player has DVR-like controls, allowing you to pause and rewind live games.
-Alongside the game, you’ll be able to see the box score, play summaries, and player stats.
-You can also choose to view up to four games simultaneously and hide game scores to avoid spoilers.
+Alongside the game feed, you’ll be able to see the box score, play summaries, and player stats.
+You can also view up to four games simultaneously and hide game scores to avoid spoilers.
+Though, not all of these features are available across every compatible device.

-Every MLB.TV purchase also includes MLB Audio.
-Normally $2.99 a month or $19.99 a year, the audio-centric subscription allows you to listen to every MLB game live regardless of blackouts.
-You can choose between home and away radio feeds, and some games even include Spanish-language audio broadcasts.
+Every MLB.TV purchase also includes At Bat (formerly MLB Audio).
+Usually $3.99 a month or $29.99 a year, the audio-centric subscription allows you to listen to every MLB game live regardless of blackouts.
+You can choose between home and away radio feeds, while some games even include Spanish-language audio broadcasts.
+Plus, At Bat comes with MLB Big Inning and allows you to watch over 7,000 Minor League Baseball games.

 Ultimately, there’s no shortage of content to enjoy with MLB.TV.
 Even after the World Series is over, a year-round MLB.TV subscription will get you complete game archives of the previous season, select Spring Training games, and live Spanish-language broadcasts of the Liga Dominicana.